sultanreza15/Data-Analyst-Project/README.md

 ---

 ## Methodology & Technical Skills
-This project was built entirely in **Google Sheets** (compatible with Excel) to demonstrate data manipulation and visualization skills without using programming languages like Python or SQL.
+This project was built entirely in **Google Sheets** (compatible with Excel) and **Power BI** to demonstrate data manipulation and visualization skills without using programming languages like Python or SQL.

 ### 1. Data Cleaning & Feature Engineering
 Raw data was transformed to generate meaningful metrics.
 Key formulas used: